olonaut/DRR/README.md

 # DRR
-Some game I made as a joke for 3 years
+Some game I made as a joke for too many years

 Greetings.